 Chosen by Top Gear as “the World’s Best Road Trip”, the Transfagarasan Road is sure to offer the best of fall colors in Romania!
 Although most people are stunned by the spectacular views from the peak, the path through the vivid forest is also magnificent.
 As you start to go up, you can see the Fagaras Mountain looming ahead, its grandeur leaving you in awe.

-Since the fall colors have already peaked this year, we invite you to admire the best of fall colors in Romania in 2018.
-Take part in one of our private photo tours and capture the mountains enveloped in the thick morning fog, the traditional houses bathed in the light of the sunrise and the secluded villages spread out over wavy hills!
+These are our recommended places to witness the fall colors in Romania, locations where you can capture the mountains enveloped in the thick morning fog, the traditional houses bathed in the light of the sunrise and the secluded villages spread out over wavy hills!